daveh19/foxy-predictor/Backend/README.md

 ### PollsEndpoint

-Get a list of all parties
+Get a list of polls from all firms

 ##### Get Request!